GeotrekCE/Geotrek-admin/docs/install/prerequisites-data.rst

    :depth: 2

 ..
 IMPORTANT::
-   These data are the minimal initial data required to have a functional Geotrek after completing the :ref:`installation <installation>`.
+   These data are the minimal initial data required to have a functional Geotrek-admin after completing the :ref:`installation <installation>`.

 Basemap layers
 ===============